ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

           dbname: blarg
           other_parameter: 12

-Ansible always executes role dependencies before the role that includes them.
+Ansible always executes roles listed in ``dependencies`` before the role that includes them.
 Ansible executes recursive role dependencies as well.
-If one role depends on a second role, and the second role depends on a third role, Ansible executes the third role, then the second role, then the first role.
+If role ``foo`` lists role ``bar`` under ``dependencies`` in its meta/main.yml file, and role ``bar`` lists role ``baz`` under ``dependencies`` in its meta/main.yml, Ansible executes ``baz``, then ``bar``, then ``foo``.

 Running role dependencies multiple times in one playbook
 --------------------------------------------------------

 Ansible treats duplicate role dependencies like duplicate roles listed under ``roles:``: Ansible only executes role dependencies once, even if defined multiple times, unless the parameters, tags, or when clause defined on the role are different for each definition.
-If two roles in a playbook both list a third role as a dependency, Ansible only runs that role dependency once, unless you pass different parameters, tags, when clause, or use ``allow_duplicates: true`` in the dependent (third) role.
+If two roles in a playbook both list a third role as a dependency, Ansible only runs that role dependency once, unless you pass different parameters, tags, when clause, or use ``allow_duplicates: true`` in the role you want to run multiple times.
 See :ref:`Galaxy role dependencies <galaxy_dependencies>` for more details.

 .. note::

     Role deduplication does not consult the invocation signature of parent roles.
 Additionally, when using ``vars:`` instead of role params, there is a side effect of changing variable scoping.
 Using ``vars:`` results in those variables being scoped at the play level.
 In the below example, using ``vars:`` would cause ``n`` to be defined as ``4`` through the entire play, including roles called before it.

     In addition to the above, users should be aware that role de-duplication occurs before variable evaluation.
 This means that :term:`Lazy Evaluation` may make seemingly different role invocations equivalently the same, preventing the role from running more than once.